behzadba/UI-Dropdown/README.md

 #### More Examples and Usage

-For more example and usage please visit [UI Docs](https://semantic-ui.com/modules/dropdown.html)
+For more example and usage please visit [UI Docs](https://semantic-ui.com/modules/dropdown.html).
+If you're looking for the full version of Semantic including all components and build tools [check out the main project repository](https://github.com/Semantic-Org/Semantic-UI/tree/1.0)